Natalie Obando-Desai– Publicist, Author, Screenwriter, WNBA-LA President

 She is the author of more than twenty books, including the Indie Artist Bootcamp Series, Simplistic Bliss Series as well as numerous poetry and cookbooks.
 Her latest book, Grow Your Star, teaches people how to shine a light on their gifts and to live a heart-centered life.

-Ezina resides in Calabasas, California with her husband, 2 children, and numerous fur babies. www.ezina.com
+Ezina resides in Calabasas, California with her husband, 2 children, and numerous fur babies.
+Visit: www.ezina.com

 Jessica Joy Reveles– Writer, Copy Editor, Communications expert.